GoogleChrome/web.dev/src/site/content/en/blog/compute-pressure/index.md

 - Adjust the video resolution or frame rate.
 - Skip non-essential video processing, such as cosmetic filters.
 - Disable non-essential audio processing, such as noise suppression.
-- Skew the quality-vs-speed and size-vs-speed knobs towards “speed” in video and audio encoding.
+- Skew the quality-vs-speed and size-vs-speed knobs towards "speed" in video and audio encoding.

 ### Video games